5 INDUSTRY TIPS FOR INCREASING PROFITS THIS CHRISTMAS

 “We turn the tasting area of our store into a section purely for Christmas gift sets.
 For customers specifically looking for gifts, it narrows a 2,500 sq ft store down to a simpler section to shop, really important with the new social distancing guidelines.
 It makes shopping easy and hassle-free for the customer.
 I’d always recommend retailers consider changing and adapting their space from time to time, especially at Christmas.”

 Start by setting up a dedicated display table in-store to showcase your gifts.
-You’ll find lots of options in our retail furniture collection or you could opt for a WBC shopping cart like the one spotted here in Liberty London.
+You’ll find lots of options in our retail furniture collection or you could opt for a WBC market cart like the one spotted here in Liberty London.

 Don't forget about the area around your till.
 There’s a reason big retailers like Tesco and Lidl, place low-cost add-on Christmas purchases such as gift bags, wine accessories and even ribbon in the final leg of a customer's journey.
 You may just inspire customers to leave with something more than they came in for.